Raku/museum-items/MODEL-RELEASE-FORM.md

 - **Link to photograph in this repository (if available):**

-I permit The Perl Foundation and parties associated with the Perl 6 Museum and their licensees or assignees to use the photograph(s)and/or drawings therefrom and any other reproductions or adaptations therefrom either complete or in part alone or in conjunction with any wording and/or drawings for the purposes of creating the Perl 6 Museum.
+I permit The Perl Foundation and parties associated with the Perl 6 Museum and their licensees or assignees to use the photograph(s)and/or drawings therefrom and any other reproductions or adaptations therefrom either complete or in part alone or in conjunction with any wording and/or drawings for the purposes of creating the Perl 6 Museum (web, digital, and print editions).

 I understand that I do not have any interest in the copyright to the photograph(s) nor shall I receive any further payment.
 I am over 18 years old.
 (Models who are under 18 years of age must provide evidence of consent by a parent or guardian to this model release.)